-Cheshire East is a beautiful place and offers with a high quality of life.
+Cheshire East is a beautiful place with a high quality of life for most people.

-We want to protect our many assets such as the beautiful countryside, biodiversity habitats and our historic buildings, for the benefit of future generations.
-However, nothing stands still and we also want to ensure that our plans help to meet the needs of future generations This means that we will need to deliver sufficient new, well designed homes to meet the needs of local people, ensuring there is enough affordable housing and accessible community services, and that we are actively contributing to reducing carbon emissions and making sure that our transport infrastructure is fit for purpose.
+We want to protect our many assets such as the beautiful countryside, biodiversity habitats and our historic buildings for the benefit of future generations.
+However, nothing stands still and we also want to ensure that our plans help to meet the needs of future generations and are able to respond to unforeseen changes in the future.
+This means that we will need to deliver sufficient new, well designed homes to meet the needs of local people, ensuring there is enough affordable housing and accessible community services, and that we are actively contributing to reducing carbon emissions and making sure that our transport infrastructure is fit for purpose.

 Many of the actions for a sustainable future will be included within the Local Development Framework and Local Transport Plan which are being developed alongside this Strategy.
-Our priorities are: